LapisBlue/Nocturne/README.md

 Nocturne is a graphical utility designed to ease the process of creating deobfuscation mappings for Java applications.
 Please note that this software is *very* early in development and not yet stable.

+## Requirements

+Nocturne requires JDK 8 with JavaFX support for compilation and at least JRE 8u40 with JavaFX support for use.

-# Download
+## Download

-Experimental development builds can be downloaded on the [Jenkins Server](http://ci.caseif.net/job/Nocturne/).
+Bleeding-edge development builds can be downloaded from the [Jenkins Server](http://ci.caseif.net/job/Nocturne/).

 ## License